anthonybobbie/string-calculator/README.md

 ## StringCalculator

-Solution contains the original text solution.
+Solution contains the original test solution.
 Run the test to show calculator in action.

 ## TheVirtualApi